Austerity: Government budget balance as a sectoral component

-According to economist Martin Wolf, the U.S. and many Eurozone countries experienced rapid increases in their budget deficits in the wake of the 2008 crisis as a result of significant private-sector retrenchment and ongoing capital account surpluses.
+According to economist Martin Wolf, the US and many Eurozone countries experienced rapid increases in their budget deficits in the wake of the 2008 crisis as a result of significant private-sector retrenchment and ongoing capital account surpluses.

 Policy choices had little to do with these deficit increases.
 This makes austerity measures counterproductive.
 Wolf explained that government fiscal balance is one of three major financial sectoral balances in a country's economy, along with the foreign financial sector (capital account) and the private financial sector.

 By definition, the sum of the surpluses or deficits across these three sectors must be zero.
-In the U.S. and many Eurozone countries other than Germany, a foreign financial surplus exists because capital is imported (net) to fund the trade deficit.
+In the US and many Eurozone countries other than Germany, a foreign financial surplus exists because capital is imported (net) to fund the trade deficit.
 Further, there is a private-sector financial surplus because household savings exceed business investment.

-By definition, a government budget deficit must exist so all three net to zero: for example, the U.S. government budget deficit in 2011 was approximately 10% of GDP (8.6% of GDP of which was federal), offsetting a foreign financial surplus of 4% of GDP and a private-sector surplus of 6% of GDP.
+By definition, a government budget deficit must exist so all three net to zero: for example, the US government budget deficit in 2011 was approximately 10% of GDP (8.6% of GDP of which was federal), offsetting a foreign financial surplus of 4% of GDP and a private-sector surplus of 6% of GDP.

-Wolf explained in July 2012 that the sudden shift in the private sector from deficit to surplus forced the U.S. government balance into deficit: "The financial balance of the private sector shifted towards surplus by the almost unbelievable cumulative total of 11.2 per cent of gross domestic product between the third quarter of 2007 and the second quarter of 2009, which was when the financial deficit of US government (federal and state) reached its peak....
+Wolf explained in July 2012 that the sudden shift in the private sector from deficit to surplus forced the US government balance into deficit: "The financial balance of the private sector shifted towards surplus by the almost unbelievable cumulative total of 11.2 per cent of gross domestic product between the third quarter of 2007 and the second quarter of 2009, which was when the financial deficit of US government (federal and state) reached its peak. ...
 No fiscal policy changes explain the collapse into massive fiscal deficit between 2007 and 2009, because there was none of any importance.
 The collapse is explained by the massive shift of the private sector from financial deficit into surplus or, in other words, from boom to bust."

 Wolf also wrote that several European economies face the same scenario and that a lack of deficit spending would likely have resulted in a depression.
 He argued that a private-sector depression (represented by the private- and foreign-sector surpluses) was being "contained" by government deficit spending.

-Economist Paul Krugman also explained in December 2011 the causes of the sizable shift from private-sector deficit to surplus in the U.S.: "This huge move into surplus reflects the end of the housing bubble, a sharp rise in household saving, and a slump in business investment due to lack of customers."
+Economist Paul Krugman also explained in December 2011 the causes of the sizable shift from private-sector deficit to surplus in the US: "This huge move into surplus reflects the end of the housing bubble, a sharp rise in household saving, and a slump in business investment due to lack of customers."